 The Ballard Dispute

-The readers of this blog will recall the Ballard case involved the Supreme Court holding that the tax court had failed to follow its own rules and it then tried to downplay the significance of its rule violation.
-Specifically, the issue in the Ballard case was whether a judge who did not actually hear the case could re-write a report (four years later!) that summarized the case that was written by the judge that presided over the case.
+The readers of this blog will recall the Ballard case involved the Supreme Court holding that the tax court had failed to follow its own rules and the tax court then tried to downplay the significance of its rule violation.
+The issue in the Ballard case was whether a judge who did not actually hear the case could re-write a report (four years later!) that summarized the case that was written by the judge that presided over the case.

 The Court Changes its Rules